diku-dk/CFAL-bench/benchmarking.md

 `$PATH`.
 Then you simply use `futhark bench prog.fut` where `prog.fut` is the Futhark program in question.
 Pass `--backend=multicore` or `--backend=cuda` as appropriate.

+## SaC / OpenMP

+I also have a `${HOME}/.local` directory for locally installed stuff.
+I compiled `variance` from `util` and copy both this program and the `bench_...` scripts to the path.

+Before benchmarking, it is important to compile the programs on cn132 via a batch script or `srun`.

+Then it is a matter of `sbatch bench_omp.sh ...` or `sbatch bench_sac_mt.sh ...` to run the benchmarks.
+If the scripts are run without arguments, they print their usage.